coverclock/com-diag-hazer/README.md

 [^13]: A tear down of the BU-353W10 reveals it has a button cell for its battery backed RAM.
 [^14]: Make sure you mount this component side down, patch antenna side up.
 [^15]: Uses Bluetooth (see procedure for pairing in <https://github.com/coverclock/com-diag-hazer/blob/master/REMARKS.md>).
-[^16]: Uses Bluetooth but refuses to pair with Raspberry Pi.
+[^16]: Bluetooth pairs with Raspberry Pi after update to FW 3.0.0.
 [^17]: This SparkFun board requires opening (cutting) and closing (soldering) traces for dual UART operation.
 [^18]: This U-Blox gen 8 receiver is embedded in a U-Blox LTE-M module which required a lot of config via AT commands.
 [^19]: 1PPS (a.k.a.
 TPS in the docs) only has a pulse width of a few microseconds hence LED inoperative (bug).